GreenpeaceSchweiz/weblatetools/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package provides functions to (1) get a list of components for a given Weblate project, and (2) download translation files for such a list of components from a Weblate project, edit them (search/replace & filter unwanted terms) and then reupload them to matching components in the same or a different Weblate project.
+This package provides functions to: (1) get a list of components for a given Weblate project (2) download and upload translation files for components in a Weblate project (3) bulk copy translation files for a list of components between Weblate projects, while editing them to search/replace and/or filter unwanted terms

 ## Installation